cong-n-tran/mini-dropbox/README.md

 - Only authenticated users can upload, download, or manage files.

 #### File Upload & Storage Distribution
-- Files are uploaded via a client API and split or assigned to storage nodes.
+- Files are uploaded via a client API to storage.
-- Support for multiple storage nodes for redundancy or sharding.

 #### File Retrieval & Download
-- Users can browse their files and download them from distributed storage nodes.
+- Users can browse their files and download them from storage.

 #### Metadata Management & Versioning
 - System keeps track of filenames, paths, versions, sizes, and modification timestamps.